-All areas of training have been maintained.
-The number of student enrolments of the Foundation Training was 17,073 this year in 43 countries and the number of module classes has grown to 1,464.
-In general we have limited growth into new territories to preserve our resourcing and funding.
+This year the number of student enrolments in the Foundation Training was 17,041 in 44 countries and the number of modules completed was 11,720.
+We have been successful in ensuring that a larger number of those who are enrolled complete the training.
+In general we limit growth into new territories to avoid overstretching our resources and funding.

-The Australian accredited training has been advanced by various cohorts preparing themselves to apply for recognition of prior learning (RPL) at the VCI entity in Australia.
-Good progress has been achieved in this.
+The Diploma Training has been advanced by various cohorts applying for recognition of prior learning (RPL) at the accredited VCI entity in Australia.

-Report of the trustees (incorporating the directors' report) for the year ended 30 June 2018
+Report of the trustees (incorporating the directors' report) for the year ended 30 June 2019

-Through the VCI entity established in the State of Colorado USA, a 4th cohort in the MA in Biblical Ministry is running in Egypt and a 1st cohort is running in Texas, USA.
+The Graduate training offered through the VCI entity established in the State of Texas, USA has progressed well.
+A fourth cohort of the MA in Biblical Ministry is running in Egypt and a first cohort is running in Texas.
 This institution is moving forward by applying for Candidate Status from the Association of Biblical Higher Education (ABHE) in the USA.
-This accredited body is associated to the World Evangelical Alliance of which VCI is an associated member.
+This accrediting body is associated to the World Evangelical Alliance of which VCI is an associated member.

-The processes to monitor and ensure high levels and timely reporting, accounting and administration by the network of the training colleges are well in place.
+The processes to monitor and ensure quality and timely reporting, accounting and administration by the network of training colleges are well in place.